Police brutality by country: Greece

 The Greek Police, known officially as the Hellenic Police, assumed their current structure in 1984 as a result of merging the Gendarmerie (Chorofylaki) and the Urban Police Forces (Astynomia Poleon).
 Composed of central and regional departments, the Hellenic Police have a relatively long history of police brutality.
 One of the first documented incidents dates back to 1976, where 16-year-old activist Sideris Isidoropoulos was killed by police while he put up campaign posters on a public building.
 In 1980, during a demonstration commemorating the Athens Polytechnic uprising, 20-year-old protester Stamatina Kanelopoulou and 24-year-old Iakovos Koumis were beaten to death by the Greek police.
 The protests still occur to this day for protesters to commemorate the 1973 uprising.
 The protests are still commonly affected by police brutality around the time of the event.
-On 17 November 1985 another protestor, 15-year-old Michalis Kaltezas, was murdered by the police during the demonstration commemorating the Polytechnic uprising.
+On 17 November 1985 another protester, 15-year-old Michalis Kaltezas, was murdered by the police during the demonstration commemorating the Polytechnic uprising.

 The level and severity of police brutality in Greece over the last few years have been profound.
 Due to the recent financial crisis, many austerity measures have been enforced, resulting in many individuals and families struggling to survive.
 Greek citizens opposed these austerity measures from the beginning and showed their disapproval with strikes and demonstrations.
 In response, police brutality has significantly increased, with consistent reports on the use of tear gas, severe injuries inflicted by the police force, and unjustified detention of protesters.

 In 2013 Greek police allegedly tortured four young men believed to be bank robbery suspects following their arrest.
 It was claimed that the men were hooked and severely beaten in detention.
 The media published photos of the men, all with severe bruising, though the police's press release showed digitally manipulated photos of the four without injuries.
 The Greek minister of citizen protection—Nikos Dendias—supported the police and claimed that they needed to use Photoshop to ensure the suspects were recognisable.
 In October 2012, 15 anti-fascist protesters were arrested in Athens when they clashed with supporters of the fascist party (and later deemed a criminal organization) "Golden Dawn".
 Victims claimed they were tortured while being held at the Attica General Police Directorate and stated that police officers slapped them, spat on them, burnt their arms with cigarette lighters, and kept them awake with flashlights and lasers.
 Dendias countered by accusing the British newspaper that published the details of these crimes of libel.
 It was proven by forensic examination that the torture had taken place.
 The two Greek journalists who commented on The Guardian report the next day were fired.